RyuuXS/Reforestation/README.md

-## Where do rabbits go after they get married?
-On a bunny-moon.
+## Why do valley girls hang out in odd numbered groups?
+Because they can't even.